fdobad/qgis-easy-dependencies-plugin/README.md

 - Put `dependencies_handler.[py,txt]` files in your plugin folder,
 - Add two lines to your plugin initialization code:

         def __init__(self):
             self.provider = None
             from . import dependencies_handler

             dependencies_handler.run()

 A example plugin named `auto_pip` is provided!

 ## Description

 This addon code `dependencies_handler.py` runs on plugin initialization, checking for the presence of a python dependency listed in `dependencies_handler.txt` in the python environment.
-If the dependency is not and exact match, the user is prompted to allow running of `pip install <package>` to install the required dependency.
+If the dependency is not an exact match, the user is prompted to allow background running of `pip install <package>` to install the required dependency.

 Also included is logic to reload the installed package modules in the current QGIS python environment, so that the plugin can use the newly installed package without restarting QGIS.

 Finally, the user is given the option to disable future dependency checks implemented by writing a `skip_checking=True` line in the `dependencies_handler.txt` file.

 This feature is also useful for plugin developers to avoid prompting users during development!

+## Changelog
+- 2025-11-27: removed `distutils` dependency.
+Although a [migration to `packaging` was recommended](https://peps.python.org/pep-0632/#migration-advice) and [QGIS seems to include it](https://github.com/search?q=repo%3Aqgis%2FQGIS+from+packaging&type=code), it is not a python stdlib; so the simplest approach was taken: "do version strings match?", taken directly from `importlib`.

+## TODO
+- migrate configparser to toml
+- parse a list of dependencies
+- parse inequalities of version dependencies (only exact match is implemented)

 ## Proof of concept
 Relies on setting a custom repo store and two plugin releases with metadata.txt:plugin_dependencies pointing the same package but different versions, to test what happens on update.